jdelouche/Fix/README.md

 Programs are so easy to write that I decided to use this paradigm extensively in my pet project of [text musical notation](https://github.com/jdelouche/hmusic/blob/master/src/Data/Amp/Music/Midi/Midi.hs) and also to [monitor cpu activity on Linux](https://github.com/jdelouche/hproc/blob/master/src/Hproc/Hproc.hs).

+No monads !
 Another point of simplification is that it does not use the much feared and cumbersome Monads, only function compositions.

-No monads !
-Except some functors not havving deconstrution data types like the IO Monad.
+Except for some functors not havving deconstrution data types like the IO Monad, of course.

 Find below a description of the types used in this example: